QueryPie development #8: Background on Front-end Developing

 So how is the DataGrid made in React any different?

 React finds and changes each part of the DOM to be replaced every time it scrolls.
 Developing with React allows the user to feel that the data is changing naturally and smoothly since the structure of the DOM doesn’t change, and only the contents or attributes change.

 Since the developer does not directly control the speed of which React’s render function runs, there is no need to worry about frequent changes in the data.

 React is already being used in many global services, so many people around the world have been testing it.
 Even though we haven’t met them personally, we are sure that the react development teams are using so many resources.

 Before we discuss error reports, let’s talk about when and what error is generated by the developer.

-“Actually, we’re still working on our error reports so it’s hard to go into too much detail.
+“Actually, we’re still working on our error reports, so it’s hard to go into too much detail.
 Sorry. :( ”

-Most of the errors that pop up during developing are due to simple mistakes.
+Most of the errors that pop up during development are due to simple mistakes.
 You might stumble on many errors in one day, and find out eventually that most are due to small typos.

-We could definitely save a lot of time if typos didn’t exist.
+We could save a lot of time if typos didn’t exist.
 And using TypeScript was the most satisfying method I’ve ever tried that prevents typos.